In the developed world, having a church website is a given. Most of us instinctively know this.

 - They want to grab coffee with the pastor.
 “I’ll find his email online.”

-Virtually anytime someone wants to get more involved, their first thought is, “I’ll look online.”
-Even the most plugged-in members will look to the church website—even the church elders.
+Often when someone wants to get more involved, their first thought is, “I’ll look online.”
+Sometimes the most plugged-in members will look to the church website—church elders, too.

 In the internet age, we are conditioned to look online for just about everything.
 That is why you need a church website.